liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Optional_output.rst

 FARKODE optional output
 ==============================

-The optional inputs to FARKODE have already been described in the section :ref:`FInterface.OptionalInputs`.
+We note that the optional inputs to FARKODE have already been described in the section :ref:`FInterface.OptionalInputs`.

 IOUT and ROUT arrays
 ----------------------------

-The optional outputs from the :c:func:`ARKode()` solver are accessed not through individual functions, but rather through a pair of arrays, IOUT (``long int`` type) of dimension at least 22, and ROUT (``realtype`` type) of dimension at least 6.
-These arrays are owned (and allocated) by the user and are passed as arguments to :f:func:`FARKMALLOC()`.
+In the Fortran interface, the optional outputs from the :f:func:`FARKODE()` solver are accessed not through individual functions, but rather through a pair of user-allocated arrays, *IOUT* (having ``long int`` type) of dimension at least 22, and *ROUT* (having ``realtype`` type) of dimension at least 6.
+These arrays must be allocated by the user program that calls :f:func:`FARKODE()`, that passes them through the Fortran interface as arguments to :f:func:`FARKMALLOC()`.
+Following this call, :f:func:`FARKODE()` will modify the entries of these arrays to contain all optional output values provided to a Fortran user.

-:ref:`FInterface.IOUTTable` and
-:ref:`FInterface.ROUTTable` list the entries in these arrays associated with the main ARKode solver, along with the relevant ARKode function that is actually called to extract the optional output.
-Similarly, :ref:`FInterface.DlsIOUTTable` lists the IOUT entries associated with the main ARKDENSE and ARKBAND direct linear solvers, and :ref:`FInterface.SpilsIOUTTable` lists the IOUT entries associated with the main ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG iterative linear solvers.
+In the following tables, :ref:`FInterface.IOUTTable` and :ref:`FInterface.ROUTTable`, we list the entries in these arrays by index, naming them according to their role with the main ARKode solver, and list the relevant ARKode C/C++ function that is actually called to extract the output value.
+Similarly, optional integer output values that are specific to the ARKDENSE and ARKBAND linear solvers are listed in :ref:`FInterface.DlsIOUTTable`,  while integer optional output values specific to the ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG iterative linear solvers are listed in :ref:`FInterface.SpilsIOUTTable`.

 For more details on the optional inputs and outputs to ARKode, see the sections :ref:`CInterface.OptionalInputs` and